-SAFETEA-LU expired in 2009 and operated under a continuing resolution from June 2009 through June 2012.
-In June 2012, Congress passed a 2-year transportation bill, the Moving Ahead for Progress in the 21st Century Act (MAP-21), that did not include authorization or funding for the Commission's Transportation Program.
+SAFETEA-LU expired in 2009 and operated under continuing resolutions from June 2009 through June 2012.
+In June 2012, Congress passed a 2-year transportation bill, the Moving Ahead for Progress in the 21st Century Act (MAP-21), which did not include authorization or funding for the Commission's Transportation Program.
+The Commission's transportation program is still functioning with funding appropriated several years ago, but is winding down as projects are completed.